cedarbdd/cedar/README.markdown

   this target UISpecs, or something similar.
 * Add the Cedar-iPhone static framework to your project, and link your UISpecs target with it.
-* Add -ObjC and -all_load to the Other Linker Flags build setting for the UISpecs target.
+* Add -ObjC, -lstdc++ and -all_load to the Other Linker Flags build setting for the UISpecs target.
 This is necessary for the linker to correctly load symbols for Objective-C classes from static libraries.
 * Add a main.m to your UISpecs target that looks like this: